 10.2 From December 31st 2016, defibrillator training is part of both the First Aid at Work and the Emergency First Aid at Work courses.
 An appointed person must be designated to carry out regular checks on the defibrillator to ensure it is working.

-10.3 There are six defibrillators on-site: First Aid room, outside Sports Centre office, outside AWP changing rooms, site office, outside swimming pool and main reception.
+10.3 There are seven defibrillators on-site: First Aid room, outside Sports Centre office, outside AWP changing rooms, site office, outside swimming pool, main reception and in the visitors car park (accessible to members of the public).

 10.4 It is important that all first aiders make themselves fully aware of the location and use of the Academy AED units